czue/pegasus-docs/configuration.md

 }
 ```

+## Absolute URLs

+When you first install Pegasus it will use the `URL` value from `PROJECT_METADATA` above to create
+a Django `Site` object in your database.
-Of particular importance is the `URL` setting, which is used to generate absolute
+This `Site` is used to generate absolute URLs which are needed whenever you link to the site externally---for
-URLs in your application.
+example in emails, social authentication, or Stripe APIs.

+If you need to change the URL after installation, you can go to the site admin at `admin/sites/site/` and
+modify the values accordingly, leaving off any http/https prefix.

+In development you'll typically want a domain name of `localhost:8000` .

 ## Sending Email